Permaculture for home gardeners

 Worm farming is a terrific example of something that fits in well with the permaculture ethos.
 Virtually any organic material can be fed to worms that will recycle it into a fantastic fertiliser as well as keeping it out of our already choked urban waste stream.
 Worm farms can be designed to suit any amount of organic waste right down to self-contained box systems that can be used on balconies without too much fuss or trouble.

 Most commercially available worm farms come with directions that are simple to follow.
-Perhaps the most important advice is to alternate the types of wastes used between ‘wet’ waste such as vegetable peelings and ‘dry’ fibrous waste such as shredded paper or straw.
-A balance is important as the dry material helps to ensure that the worms can find oxygen within the farm.
+Perhaps the most important advice is to alternate the types of wastes used between ‘wet’ waste such as vegetable and fruit peelings and ‘dry’ fibrous waste such as shredded paper, corrugated cardboard or straw.
+A balance between the two is important as the dry material helps to ensure that the worms can find oxygen within the farm.
+Also, vegetable and fruit waste tends to be high in nitrogen, whereas the dry matter tends to be high in carbon.
+Too much nitrogen rich material can end up burning tender worm skin, so be sure to balance what you put into your worm farms so you end up with healthy worms and good rich worm castings to enrich your garden beds.

 The end products of worm farms need to be used in an informed way also, for instance the liquid that drains out of a self-contained system makes an outstanding liquid fertiliser.
 However, it is often very concentrated and should be diluted 10:1 with water so it is not too strong.
 It is best used on plants that require lots of nutrients such as herbs and vegetables as the phosphorus levels can be a little high for Australian native species.
 Similarly the castings left after the worms have finished feeding should be sprinkled around the base of heavy feeding plants as well.